Toilet training tips

 - Rewards Chart

-- Blow Bubbles/ Tap on in the background
+- Blow bubbles or have a tap on in the background

 - Toilet toys (keep all toilet toys in the bathroom so child can develop an association between them and going to the toilet).